amberbcastro/Exploring-Predictive-Models-for-Student-Performance/README.md

 ### Solving the Simplest Version

 **Approach 1: Linear Regression**
+Linear regression draws the best straight line through the data points to predict Exam 3 scores based on Exam 1 and Exam 2 scores.
+It finds the line that keeps the distance between the actual scores and the predicted scores as small as possible.
+The model gives a formula that shows how much each exam contributes to the final predicted score.
+It is simple to predict a number (like an exam score) and it lets us see clearly how Exam 1 and Exam 2 relate to Exam 3.It also gives a good starting point before trying more complicated methods.

+**Code**
+**Results**

 **Approach 2: Logistic Regression with Cross Validation**

-**Approach 3: K-Means Clustering with Silhouette Analysis**
+**Approach 3: K-Means Clustering with Silhouette Analysis** K-Means looks at students’ Exam 1, Exam 2, and Exam 3 scores and tries to group them into clusters based on how similar their scores are.
+The algorithm starts by guessing some group centers, then moves them around until students are close to the center of their group.
+It lets us find natural groups, like students who did well all semester, students who improved, or students who struggled.
+Silhouette analysis will allow us to check how well the students fit into their clusters by seeing if they are closer to their own group than to other groups.
+It ensures that the clusters identified make sense and aren't just random.

+**Code**
+**Results**

 ## Variations of the Problem